whitespine/doomsong/README.md

 - snowkeep, as previously mentioned, has made a lovely dice so nice module which really makes the doomcoin feel _right_.
 - Artaey, who was instrumental in the early stages of making the system look much closer to the books feel.
+- Wilken, who was so kind as to do most of the data entry on the calendar integration.
 - The lovely folks on the Foundy discord who answer my asinine development questions.

 ## Installing